 In 2017, Gary helped to launch and support the Waterkeeper Alliance’s Global Dams Initiative.
 In 2018, the Colorado Independent said Gary was “one of Colorado’s most outspoken water watchdogs”.
 Also in 2018, Gary co-founded Boulder Waterkeeper.
 Gary currently directs two river and water protection organizations, Save The Poudre: Poudre Waterkeeper and Save The Colorado, which span the Southwest U.S. Gary also does global volunteer advocacy for the Waterkeeper Alliance.

-In 2019, Gary began expanding his advocacy to focus on local, national, and global human population stabilization which he sees as one of the ‘root causes’ of the environmental problems plaguing the planet.
-He announced this new advocacy with the blog, “It’s Time To Talk About Population“, and has since began coordinating with various population stabilization organizations.
-In June of 2020, the Center for the Advancement of the Steady State Economy named Gary a #SteadyStaterOfTheWeek for his work on population stabilization.
+In 2019, Gary began expanding his advocacy about local, national, and global “growth” issues which he sees as one of the ‘root causes’ of the environmental problems plaguing the planet.
+In June of 2020, the Center for the Advancement of the Steady State Economy named Gary a #SteadyStaterOfTheWeek for his work supporting economic/population stabilization and degrowth.

 In October 2020, Gary became the host of the EarthX TV show #OvercomingOvershoot, which interviews environmental leaders and thinkers across the planet to ask the hard questions and have the hard conversations about Environmental Overshoot.

 In 2021, Gary was given the “Jim Crain Award” by PLAN Boulder County for his decades of work protecting rivers across the planet and fighting to stop the Gross Dam expansion in Boulder County.
 Also in 2021, Gary founded “Save The World’s Rivers” a new program of Save The Colorado that focuses protecting rivers across the planet.